The Hydrogen and Renewable Energy (HRE) Act came into operation on 11 July 2024.

 • Ensuring access to the state’s resources is granted only to those proponents willing to embrace coexistence with current land uses and deliver community and environmental benefits through their projects, in line with leading environment, social and governance (ESG) requirements.

-• Ensuring all such projects, particularly large-scale hydrogen production and storage, meet high standards of safety.
+• Ensuring all such projects, particularly large-scale hydrogen production and storage, meet high safety standards.

 Proponents (applicants and licence holders) must demonstrate: